sujayraaj/dynamic-rendering-using-json/README.md

 ## Description

-The trick to figure out dynamic rendering is knowing a fact that any JSX element created by React, preact or other similar libraries is basically a call to a function ```h()```,  whose closest declaration would be:
+The trick to figure out dynamic rendering is knowing a fact that any JSX element created by React, Preact or other similar libraries is basically a call to a function ```h()```,  whose closest declaration would be:

 ```
 function h(elementName, props, children)